huntbrooks85/WRAP/README.md

 - **Note 2**: Windows does not support the astro-datalab package; therefore, Windows does not have the Noirlab Source Catalog option.
 - **Note 3**: The window close button has been disabled; to close WRAP, please click the red "Close WRAP" button at the bottom.
 - **Note 4**: The orientation for all of the catalogs is North pointed up and East pointing left.
-- **Note 5**: 2MASS may have strange imaging cropping; this is a warning that it may happen, so do not be alarmed by it.
+- **Note 5**: Catalog imaging may have strange croppings; this is a warning that it may happen, do not be alarmed by it this is simplfy cropping by the edge of the detector.